HendrikJanBosman/emdrosapp_src/README.md

 ## installation and configuration
 * Emdros with Python support must be installed on your system (www.emdros.org).
-* At least one of the main directories in the **emdrosapp_data** repo must be present on your system.
 * The file **config.py** in **emdros_application/syscfg** must be edited to match your system.
+* For every kernel you want to use, a corresponding directory from the **emdrosapp_data** repo must be present on your system.
-* For each of these directories, a corresponding config file in **emdros_application/syscfg** must be created and/or edited to match your system.
+* For every kernel, a corresponding config file in **emdros_application/syscfg** must be created and/or edited to match your system.